WHAT WILL I STUDY?

 70% exam, 30% coursework

-An annual highlight is the Cosmat Conference, organised by Varndean staff for A Level students from all over Sussex, which invites leading filmmakers to show and discuss their work.
-There is also an annual trip to the fabulous city of Berlin for its inspiration film festival.
+An annual highlight is the Cosmat Conference, organised by Varndean staff for A Level students from all over Sussex, which invites leading filmmakers such as Ben Wheatley (Sightseers) to show and discuss their work.
+There are guest speakers leading sessions on scriptwriting eg Jenny Lecoat (Another Mother’s Son ); Will Jewell (South Coast ) and Study Days at Depot in Lewes where film experts guide you through some of the set films.